jsdealy/latin/miscellae/guideToLatinConversation.md

 Keep this well in mind.

-Look out for what fol-
+Look out for what follows.
-lows.

 Pay attention to what I
 ask.